cloudant-labs/cloudant-python/readme.md

     print response.json()
     # {'ok': True}

+See the [API reference](http://cloudant-labs.github.io/cloudant-python/#api) for all the details you could ever want.

 ### Philosophy

 Cloudant and CouchDB expose REST APIs that map effortlessly into native Python objects.
 As much as possible, Cloudant-Python uses native Python objects as shortcuts to the raw API, so that such convenience never obscures what's going on underneath.
 For example: